WARNING: LOCALLY INVASIVE SPECIES

 Height: 1.00 to 3.00 feet

 Spread: 1.00 to 2.00 feet

 Sun: Full sun to part shade

 Flower: Showy, Fragrant, Good Cut

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Best in part shade in hot summer climates.
 A short-lived perennial or biennial that remains in the garden for years as a result of prolific self-seeding.
 Prompt removal of spent flowers may encourage a second flush of bloom.
 Plants can become woody at the base and persist for a number of years, but are best replaced with new seedlings.
 Easily grown from seed.

-An upright, multi-branched, short-lived perennial or biennial which typically grows 2-3' tall (less frequently to 4').
+Hesperis matronalis is an upright, multi-branched, short-lived perennial or biennial which typically grows 2-3' tall (less frequently to 4').
 Features white, lavender or purple, 1/2", 4-petaled flowers in loose, terminal racemes which bloom in late spring.
-Flowers are very fragrant, particularly in the evening (Hesperis comes from the Greek word for evening).
+Flowers are very fragrant, particularly in the evening.
 Serrate, ovate to lance-shaped, dark green foliage.
 Native to Eurasia, but has naturalized in many areas of eastern North America as a garden escapee.

 No serious insect or disease problems.

 Excellent plant for meadows, naturalized areas or cottage gardens.
 May also be grown in borders, but foliage tends to disappear after flowering, thus necessitating the use of annuals or late-developing perennials to fill in the gaps.